Paul Mellon: Early life and education

-Mellon was born in Pittsburgh, Pennsylvania, on June 11, 1907, the son of Andrew W. Mellon, U.S. Secretary of the Treasury from 1921 to 1932, and Nora McMullen of Hertford Castle, England and brother of Ailsa Mellon-Bruce.
-When he was 5 years old his parents divorced.
+Mellon was born in Pittsburgh, Pennsylvania, on June 11, 1907, the son of Andrew W. Mellon, who would serve as U.S. Secretary of the Treasury from 1921 to 1932, and Nora McMullen of Hertford Castle, England.
+He had one sister, Ailsa Mellon Bruce.
+When he was 5 years old, his parents divorced.
 He graduated from The Choate School, now Choate Rosemary Hall, in Wallingford, Connecticut, in 1925, where he wrote for the literary magazine.
-He then went on to graduate from Yale College, where he was a member of the Chi Psi fraternity, Scroll and Key, and served as vice-chairman of the Yale Daily News.
-He was a great benefactor of his alma maters, donating to the Forbes-Mellon Library at the University of Cambridge, the Mellon Arts Center and the Mellon (now Icahn) Science Center to Choate, two residential colleges at Yale (Ezra Stiles and Morse), and the Yale Center for British Art.
+He went on to Yale College, where he was a member of the Chi Psi fraternity and Scroll and Key and served as vice-chairman of the Yale Daily News.
+He would become a great benefactor of his alma maters, donating to the Forbes-Mellon Library at the University of Cambridge, the Mellon Arts Center, and the Mellon (now Icahn) Science Center to Choate; two residential colleges at Yale (Ezra Stiles and Morse); and the Yale Center for British Art.

-After graduating from Yale University, he went to England to study at Clare College, Cambridge, receiving a BA in 1931, while his father served as U.S. Ambassador to the Court of St. James's from 1932 to 1933.
-In 1930, he was a founding member, alongside Sir Timothy William Gowers, of the CRABS, the Clare Rugby And Boating Society, the oldest of the collegiate Gentlemen's societies still active.
+After graduating from Yale in 1929, he went to England to study at Clare College, Cambridge.
+In 1930, he and Sir Timothy William Gowers helped found the CRABS, the Clare Rugby And Boating Society, the oldest of the collegiate Gentlemen's societies still active.
+He received a BA in 1931; his father would serve as U.S. Ambassador to the Court of St. James's from 1932 to 1933.
 In 1938, he received an Oxbridge MA from the University of Cambridge.
-He was a major benefactor to Clare College's Forbes-Mellon Library, opened in 1986.
+He would become a major benefactor to Clare College's Forbes-Mellon Library, opened in 1986.

+He developed his great love of England and English culture while studying at Clare.
+"It was while I was at Cambridge that I embarked on the dangerous seas of collecting", he once said, a passion that would have profound implications for his major beneficiaries, both in the US and the UK.

 Career

-Mellon returned to Pittsburgh, to work for Mellon Bank and other businesses for six months.
+Mellon returned to Pittsburgh, where he worked for Mellon Bank and other businesses for six months.

-He enrolled at St. John's College in Annapolis, Maryland in 1940 but six months later joined the United States Army, asking to join the cavalry.
+He enrolled at St. John's College in Annapolis, Maryland, in 1940 but six months later joined the United States Army, asking to join the cavalry.
 Mellon served with the Morale Operations Branch of the Office of Strategic Services in Europe.
-He rose to the rank of major and was the recipient of four battle stars in the European Theatre of Operations.
+He rose to the rank of major and received four battle stars in the European Theatre of Operations.